 How can collaborative management between supply chain players be implemented?

-Forecasting solutions, such as Optimix, enable us to establish reliable order forecasts and projections by product type, several months in advance, taking into account influencing factors and promotional activity.
+Forecasting solutions, such as Optimix, enable us to establish reliable order forecasts and projections by product type.
+They integrate influence factors and promotional activity.
 These tools make it easier to share the forecast with all stakeholders in the chain, in particular from the retailer to its suppliers.

-Ideally, conditions are ripe for stakeholders to synchronize and achieve significant efficiency gains in the supply chain.
+On the face of it, the conditions are ripe for the players to synchronize and deliver substantial efficiency gains in the supply chain.
 Distributors can communicate information to their suppliers.
-They can organize and ensure optimal product availability while controlling resources and costs.
+They can organize and ensure optimal product availability, while controlling resources and costs.

-However, resistance persists.
-Some retailers remain reluctant to share information with their suppliers to maintain negotiating power.
-By doing so, they deprive themselves of an efficiency lever in the supply chain.
-The question arises: is it better to optimize availability rates, or is it preferable to compartmentalize information to negotiate from a position of strength?
+Nevertheless, resistance persists.
+Some retailers remain reluctant to share information with their suppliers in order to retain bargaining power.
+In so doing, they deprive themselves of a lever for supply chain efficiency.
+The question is: is it better to optimize availability, or is it better to compartmentalize information to negotiate from a position of strength?

 ----------------------------

-From an operational standpoint, sharing forecasts is relatively simple to implement, and its beneficial effects on the logistics chain are well recognized:
+From an operational point of view, forecast sharing is relatively simple to implement and its virtuous effects on the supply chain are well known:

 - Better anticipation of demand,

-However, the implementation of collaborative planning still faces a silo mentality among players who wish to preserve their turf and negotiating power.
-Nevertheless, the evolution of retail and the emergence of new competitors encourage breaking down barriers and betting on collaboration.
+However, the implementation of collaborative planning still comes up against the logic of silos.
+Between players who wish to preserve their turf and negotiating power.
+However, the evolution of retailing and the emergence of new competitors call for decompartmentalization and collaboration.

-Beyond efficiency gains, the collaborative approach also addresses the challenges of the green supply chain and sustainability.
+In addition to efficiency gains, the collaborative approach also meets the challenges of the green supply chain and sustainability.